Russell Thacher Trall: Relationship with the Seventh-day Adventist church

 "should not feel disturbed on seeing some things in these departments which do not agree with their ideas of matters and things".
 The magazine soon became a White family production with advertisements, articles by James and Ellen's monthly department.
 Within two years, White had successfully raised subscriptions of The Health Reformer from 3000 to 11,000.
 Trall remained on good terms with James and Ellen White but resigned from their magazine in 1874.
 However, John Harvey Kellogg blamed Trall for the magazine's early difficulties.
 Kellogg became its editor in 1874 and changed the magazine's name to Good Health in 1878.

 Vegetarianism

-He was an influential promoter of vegetarianism and was Vice-President of the American Vegetarian Society.
-Trall's The Hygeian Home Cook-Book published in 1874 is the first known vegan cookbook in America.
+Trall was an influential promoter of vegetarianism and was Vice-President of the American Vegetarian Society.
+His The Hygeian Home Cook-Book published in 1874 is the first known vegan cookbook in America.
 The book contains recipes "without the employment of milk, sugar, salt, yeast, acids, alkalies, grease, or condiments of any kind."
 Trall opposed the consumption of alcohol, coffee, meat, tea and the use of salt, sugar, pepper and vinegar.
 He believed that spices were dangerous to health.

 In 1910, physician David Allyn Gorton noted that Trall's diet was "most simple and abstemious, consisting chiefly of Graham bread, hard Graham crackers, fruits, and nuts—two meals a day, without salt."